-- RG 136.80 We may consider granting relief from the requirement to convene and hold a members' meeting to change a responsible entity if: - (a) there are only a small number of members and all of those members would be prevented from voting under s252R or 253E; or - (b) the only members are a small number of wholesale clients.
+- RG 136.80 We may consider granting relief from the requirement to convene and hold a members' meeting to change a responsible entity if: - (a) there are only a small number of members and all of those members would be prevented from voting under s252R or 253E; or

-- RG 136.81 We may grant this relief to facilitate members being able to approve a change of responsible entity when: - (a) it may not be possible to convene and hold a meeting of members; or - (b) due to the small number of members, the costs and effort of doing so are unnecessary-on the basis that the consent of members to the change of responsible entity can be obtained in a more cost-effective way. - RG 136.82 Factors we may consider when deciding whether to grant relief include: - (a) whether the registered scheme is able to meet the quorum requirement of two members under s252R: - (b) whether all members would be unable to pass a resolution to change the responsible entity in a members' meeting because they would be prevented from voting on the resolution under s253E; and - Note: Section 253E provides that the responsible entity of a registered scheme and its associates are not entitled to vote on a resolution at a members' meeting if either the responsible entity or the associate has an interest in the resolution or matter other than as a member.
-This restriction applies to the resolutions for retirement and replacement of the responsible entity under s601FL. - (c) whether the registered scheme would incur unnecessary costs and inconvenience to convene and hold a members' meeting. - RG 136.83 If relief is granted, we will generally include conditions on the relief that require: - (a) the responsible entity to give members materials dealing with the change of responsible entity which are similar to the explanatory memorandum that would have been provided with a notice of meeting; and - (b) unanimous member approval to ensure that there is no reduction of members' rights because this is a higher threshold for member approval than that required by s601FL.
+- (b) the only members are a small number of wholesale clients. - RG 136.81 We may grant this relief to facilitate members being able to approve a change of responsible entity when: - (a) it may not be possible to convene and hold a meeting of members; or - (b) due to the small number of members, the costs and effort of doing so are unnecessary-on the basis that the consent of members to the change of responsible entity can be obtained in a more cost-effective way. - RG 136.82 Factors we may consider when deciding whether to grant relief include whether: - (a) the registered scheme is able to meet the quorum requirement of two members under s252R; - (b) all members would be unable to pass a resolution to change the responsible entity in a members' meeting because they would be prevented from voting on the resolution under s253E; - Note: Section 253E provides that the responsible entity of a registered scheme and its associates are not entitled to vote on a resolution at a members' meeting if either the responsible entity or the associate has an interest in the resolution or matter other than as a member.
+This restriction applies to the resolutions for retirement and replacement of the responsible entity under s601FL. - (c) the registered scheme would incur unnecessary costs and inconvenience to convene and hold a members' meeting; and - (d) it is possible for the meeting to be held virtually or as a hybrid meeting. - RG 136.83 If relief is granted, we will generally include conditions on the relief that require: - (a) the responsible entity to give members materials dealing with the change of responsible entity which are similar to the explanatory memorandum that would have been provided with a notice of meeting; and - (b) unanimous member approval to ensure that there is no reduction of members' rights because this is a higher threshold for member approval than that required by s601FL.